Mae Louise Miller: Childhood in Slavery

-Legal documentation does not exist documenting the atrocities that Mae describes.
-However, her situation was hardly unique: White landowners used threats of violence worked with law enforcement to keep people in peonage.
+There was no legal documentation corroborating the atrocities that Mae described.
+Miller’s situation was hardly unique: White landowners used threats of violence worked with law enforcement to keep people in peonage.
 Smithsonian Institution historian Pete Daniel noted that "white people had the power to hold blacks down, and they weren't afraid to use it -- and they were brutal".
-Historian Antoinette Harrell said that in some districts, "the sheriff, the constable, all of them work together.
-So [peons] had no outlet to talk to anyone under peonage".
-Harrell talked "to many [people] throughout Louisiana that was afraid for their lives, so they wouldn't talk about being held in slavery."
-Ron Walters, a scholar of African-American politics, noted that letters archived by the NAACP "tell us that in a lot of these places, that [people] were kept in bondage or semi-bondage conditions in the 20th century — [in] out-of-the way places, certainly where the law authorities didn't pay much attention to what was going on."
-Mae said that they didn't know their peonage was illegal; "matter of fact, I thought everybody was living that way".
 Mae said that the Wall family's world was "confined from one [plantation] to the other.
 They trade you off, they come back and get you, from one day to the next."
-Annie Wall recounted that the plantation owners said "you better not tell because we'll kill 'em, kill all of you, you n****rs".
+Annie Wall recounted that the plantation owners said "you better not tell because we'll kill 'em, kill all of you."
 Mae recalled that the plantation owners "have the capability of killing you" and that "we had been beat so much and had been threatened so many times you really didn't know who to tell."
+The family suffered PTSD from their experiences, along with other serious harms to their directly affected and kin.

 When contacted in 2007, a Gordon family member denied Miller's claims.
 Durwood Gordon, who was younger than 12 when the Wall family worked on the Gordon farm, claimed that the family worked for his uncle Willie Gordon (d.
 1950s) and cousin William Gordon (d.
 1991).
 "I just remember [Cain Sr.] was a jolly type, smiling every time I saw him."
 Durwood also denied Miller's claims of rape: "No way, knowing my uncle the way I do.
 I knew him to be good people, good folks, Christian."

-Mae called the experience "pure-D hell", saying, "I feel like my whole life has been taken".
-The family suffered PTSD from their experiences, along with other serious harms to their directly affected and kin.